I am Yi-Ling Qiao, a fourth-year Ph.D. student in UMD GAMMA Group advised by Prof. Ming C. Lin at University of Maryland, College Park.

-My research interests lie in physically-based simulation, graphics and machine learning.
-Here is my Research Statement .
+My research is about physically-based simulation, graphics and machine learning and is supported by Meta PhD Fellowship (AR/VR Computer Graphics Track).
+Here is my Research Statement.

 Ph.D.
 Student in Computer Science, 2019 - present